 Scaffolding can also be shrink wrapped for similar benefits.
 Keeping the elements away from the exterior of the building can speed up construction processes such as painting, glass, or panel work and even for masonry.
 Shrink wrap can also add to the safety of a work site by helping to keep dropped objects to a minimum, plus protecting workers from the elements will drastically cut down on slips, trips, and fall hazards.

 Shrink-wrap can be utilized for temporary enclosures for many different applications in and around construction sites.
 Having the ability to fully enclose only certain parts of the site has many advantages.
-Uses can include storage for materials and equipment.
-Full enclosures for sand blasting, cutting, grinding or any other activities that produce dust or debris that you would want to contain from the rest of the working areas.
+Uses can include: storage for materials and equipment; full enclosures for sand blasting, cutting, or grinding; any other activities that produce dust or debris that you would want to contain from the rest of the working areas.
 These temporary enclosures can also be properly ventilated, and doors and windows can be added in any size and shape.

 Temporary walls can also provide the protection that is sometimes needed when outside contamination must be prevented from entering the interior environment.
 This can be used in many different aspects, but a few worth mentioning would be during renovations or expansions of existing facilities.
 These temporary walls can also help keep areas open that cannot be shut down when work needs to be performed or equipment needs to be maintained or replaced.

 As you can see, there are many uses for shrink wrap in the construction industry.
 The abilities of shrink wrap to conform to many different shapes and sizes and be used for many different fields and purposes throughout a construction site can make it a very beneficial and cost-effective alternative to many of the standards in the current industry today.